-Exceptions Process- Unlike most scholarship programs, College Bound was developed with a process that allowed for special circumstances, including medical issues, family tragedies, academic performance and missed deadlines.
-Since its inception, 420 applicants have requested an exception; with 198 of those requests granted.
-In keeping with the original intent of the program, all cases forwarded to the Exceptions Committee are provided without the student's: identity, race, ethnicity, sex, address, or the student's high school (unless absolutely necessary).
+The Exceptions Process - Unlike most scholarship programs, College Bound was developed with a process that allowed for special circumstances, including medical issues, family tragedies, academic performance and missed deadlines.
+Since its inception, 524 applicants have requested an exception with 224 of those requests granted.
+In keeping with the original intent of the program, all cases forwarded to the Exceptions Committee are provided without student identity, race, ethnicity, sex, address, or high school (unless absolutely necessary).
 Although the specific reasons vary, and each request is handled on a case-by-case basis, requests can be classified by certain general characteristics.
-The largest number of exceptions has been filed due to academic performance, followed by deadline issues.
+The largest number of exceptions have been filed due to academic performance, followed by deadline issues.

-Although the number of cases filed due to missing a deadline has dropped significantly in recent years, in 2013, the Exceptions Committee voted to automatically double the community service hours of any student who turns in their application past the July 2 deadline - a move they hope will continue to deter the number of late applications.
+Although the number of cases filed due to missing the deadline has dropped significantly in recent years, in 2013 the Exceptions Committee voted to automatically double the community service hours of any student who turns in their application past the July deadline - a move they hope will continue to deter the number of late applications.

-Exceptions By Type/Reason

-Reason for Exception Total Exceptions Filed
+Exceptions By Reason Reason for Exception Total Exceptions Filed

-Residency Issues/home ownership 28

-Not Attending An Indiana accredited college, or 6

-Previously attended an out of state college 16

-Academic Requirements 234

-Did Not Meet Deadline; Given Wrong Deadline by School 53

-Requested Funds Be Used For Other Than Tuition And Fees 19

-Custodial Rights Issues 8

-Other Issues (medical, given incorrect information regarding eligibility by school, citizenship, etc.) or failed to respond to requests for additional information 94
+Residency issues/home ownership 35 Did not attend Indiana accredited college/high school 10 Attended an out of state college previously 17 Missed academic requirements 268 Missed deadline; given wrong deadline by school 62 Requested funds be used for other than tuition and fees 19 Custodial rights issues 9 Other issues (medical, were given incorrect information regarding eligibility by school, citizenship, etc.) or failing to respond to requests for additional information 104 Total 524

-Total 458

-As noted, the primary reason for filing an exception is due to academic reasons; often where the student missed the standard by a small margin.
-For example, many of the granted exceptions were granted where the student missed the SAT score by less than 5%.
+As noted, the primary reason for filing an exception is due to academic reasons; often the student missed the standard by a small margin.
+For example, many of the exceptions were granted when the student missed the SAT score by less than 5%.
 Another major factor for granting an exception has been due to legitimate health issues that impacted the student's performance.
-In these cases, detailed documentation was provided from both the school and the student's physician regarding a medical condition.
+In these cases, detailed documentation was provided from both the school and the student's physician regarding the medical condition.

-The Exceptions Committee continues the use of "approved deferrals" for those that do not meet the program's academic standards.
+The Exceptions Committee continues the use of "approved deferrals" for those who do not meet the program's academic standards.
 A deferral allows a student to prove that they possess the ability to meet the challenges of a college education.
-In most cases, the student is asked to maintain a slightly higher grade point average (2.25 or 2.5 versus the normal 2.0, depending on the student's academic performance) for the following year while not receiving the scholarship, in return for receiving the scholarship for the remaining years of schooling.
-Essentially, it allows a student to "prove' themselves, and historically, the majority of students receiving that opportunity have met the requirement and gone on to receive College Bound.
+In most cases, the student is asked to maintain a slightly higher grade point average (2.25 or 2.5 versus the required 2.0, depending on the student's academic performance) for the following year while not receiving the scholarship, in return for receiving the scholarship for the remaining years of eligibility.
+Essentially, it allows a student to "prove' themselves, and historically, the majority of students receiving that opportunity have met the requirement and have received the College Bound Scholarship the following year.
+Eight deferrals were given in 2016.